“This post contains Affiliate Links. I get a commission from qualifying purchases.”

 Watercolour ~ A4

 This sketch is from slightly higher on the eastern side of the cove, looking west.
-I’m working quickly, with a full-size pallet, with watercolours from a tube.
-The paper I’m using is my Arboreta 160gsm off-white drawing cartridge pad.
+I’m having to work quickly, so that I can get back to the group.

 A line following the rooftops, without taking the pen from the paper.